 Shopping in China can be exhilarating.
-There is so much stuff for sooo cheap, BUT don't let those cheap prices fool you.
-There is a secret to shopping in China that you need to learn before you head off on your big trip.
+There is so much stuff for so cheap, but don't let those cheap prices fool you.
+There is a big secret to shopping in China that you need to learn before you head off on your trip.

 If this is your first trip to China, this is for you!
 Shopping in China can be both scary and addicting.
-Scary if you don't know how to barter and addicting because, hello...Those prices!
-Take it from someone who has shopped in China A LOT, this little secret I'm about to share with you will save you some dough!
-Are you ready?
-Here it is!
+Scary if you don't know how to barter and addicting because, hello...Those prices are unreal.
+Take it from someone who has shopped in China a lot, this little secret will help you save money — hopefully lots of money!

 Do not go to the big markets and shop at the beginning of your trip.
 It sounds weird, I know, but you're just going to have to trust me on this.